AlejandroAb/CASCABEL/README.md

 **Run CASCABEL**

-All the parameters and behavior of the workflow is specified through the configuration file, therefore the easiest way to have the pipeline running is to filling up some required variables on such file:
+All the parameters and behavior of the workflow is specified through the [configuration file](../../wiki#23-the-configuration-file-configyaml), therefore the easiest way to have the pipeline running is to filling up some required parameters on such file:

 <pre><code class="yaml">
 #------------------------------------------------------------------------------#